damarindra/StageSystem/README.md

 1. Create / open your stage selection scene.
 2. Add / Create a new gameobject with StageButtons Component (not StageButton, but StageButtons)
 3. Configure Buttons value at the inspector
-	a.
-Buttons : button function to change to the stage scene
-    b.
-Id (right after button) : your target scene, act as load scene.
-    c.
-Set to unlock : Set this stage / button to unlock
-    d.
-Next Level ID : your next level, act to unlock next level
-    e.
-Apply : click if done

 ## Code Guide